Home>Health Hub>Mental Health>Nutrition and ADHD – what's the link?

 What Impact Does Diet Have on ADHD?

-We know nutrition plays a vital role in brain health, but research specifically looking at diet and ADHD in adults is still limited.
+We know nutrition plays a vital role in brain health, but research specifically looking at ADHD and diet in adults is still limited.
 Most studies have focused on children.

 Some evidence suggests that a ‘few foods diet’ - where foods are eliminated and reintroduced to identify triggers - may help improve symptoms in some children.

-A recent UK study also found that adults with ADHD had insufficient levels of key nutrients for brain health including omega-3 fatty acids, zinc, B-vitamins and vitamin D.
+recent UK study also found that adults with ADHD had insufficient levels of key nutrients for brain health, including omega-3 fatty acids, zinc, B-vitamins and vitamin D.

 There are several possible explanations for this.
 Healthy eating can be particularly challenging when the skills needed – like planning, organisation and time management - are exactly the ones ADHD affects.